AdiThakker/AdiThakker.github.io/_posts/2024-09-22-Dynamic-JSON-Manipulation-in-NET.md

 categories: .NET, JSON
 ---

 Recently on a project that i was working on, i was faced with a choice: should we use strongly-typed objects for safety and structure, or should we opt for dynamic JSON manipulation for flexibility and speed?
-Each approach has its merits, but in this post, we’ll explore how to leverage dynamic JSON manipulation using System.Text.Json—while also touching on when it’s beneficial to use strongly-typed objects.
+Each approach has its merits, but in this post, we’ll explore how to leverage dynamic JSON manipulation using **System.Text.Json**, while also touching on when it’s beneficial to use strongly-typed objects.

-We’ll walk through a simple example of a common JSON modification task, discuss the reasoning behind immutability and pure functions, and conclude with a comparison of the benefits and drawbacks of each approach.
+We’ll walk through a simple example of a common JSON modification task, and conclude with a comparison of the benefits and drawbacks of each approach.

 ## Dynamic JSON Manipulation

 ***NOTE:*** I have simplified the JSON structure for the sake of clarity.
-The same principles apply to more complex JSON structures (like i had in my actual project).
+The same principles apply to more complex JSON structures (*like i had in my actual project*).

 So, let's consider this JSON structure: